ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

     # optional save method
     batch.save(document)

-.. note:: The optional ``batch.save()`` method will write the group or indicator to disk.
-When processing large amounts of data this is the preferred method in order to save on the memory usage of the App.
+.. note:: The optional ``batch.save()`` method will write the Group or Indicator to disk.
+When processing large amounts of data, this is the preferred method in order to save on the memory usage of the App.

-.. important:: The **file_content** parameter for documents and reports will accept multiple types of data as well as a callback method.
-The callback method will be passed the xid of the documents/report and expects a single response containing the contents of the file.
-If loading a large number of documents it is best practice to not load the contents in memory, but instead use the callback method so that the files can be processed one at a time.
+.. important:: The **file_content** parameter for Documents and Reports will accept multiple types of data as well as a callback method.
+The callback method will be passed in the xid of the Documents and Reports and expects a single response containing the contents of the file.
+If loading a large number of Documents, it is best practice to not load the contents in memory, but instead to use the callback method so that the files can be processed one at a time.

 Group Interface 2
 -----------------
-The second more dynamic interface uses the more generic :py:meth:`~tcex.tcex_ti_batch.TcExBatch.group` method.
-In this interface the group type, group name and optional xid are the only allowed fields.
-For type specific field such as **eventDate** for an Event Group the :py:meth:`~tcex.tcex_ti_group.Group.add_key_value` method is available.
+The second and more dynamic interface uses the more generic :py:meth:`~tcex.tcex_ti_batch.TcExBatch.group` method.
+In this interface the Group type, Group name, and optional xid are the only allowed fields.
+For a type-specific field, such as **eventDate** for an Event Group, the :py:meth:`~tcex.tcex_ti_group.Group.add_key_value` method is available.
 The field name must be exactly what the batch API expects (which are listed `here <https://docs.threatconnect.com/en/latest/rest_api/groups/groups.html#group-fields>`__).
-Adding metadata behaves the same as in Interface 1.
+Added metadata behaves the same as in Interface 1.

 .. code-block:: python
     :linenos: